bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:10:30

-Okay, so the reason there are two is so that we have this 'CPFB' carve out ability, right?
+Okay, so the reason there are two is so that we have this CPFB carve out ability, right?
 So you have the ability to spend even if I'm trying to pin you and the other way around.
 So no, they don't live forever.
-And this is like a really cool thing that was thought of like even in the current implementation of anchor channels, which basically says you're allowed to spend it for 16 blocks and then it becomes an anyone can spend, which is really cool, because then you get these people who just try and sweep all the anchors.
+And this is like a really cool thing that was thought of even in the current implementation of anchor channels, which basically says you're allowed to spend it for 16 blocks and then it becomes an anyone can spend.
+Which is really cool, because then you get these people who just try and sweep all the anchors.
-And so we have to, and that was like a big thing in the simple tapper channel proposal, so we have to keep this ability so that we don't litter the 'UTXO' set.
+And so we have to, and that was like a big thing in the simple tapper channel proposal, so we have to keep this ability so that we don't litter the UTXO set.
 Because it's like 330 satoshis.

 Mark Erhardt: 00:11:08